babel-core/docker-hol/Lab02/Lab02.md

 -------- | ------------------------------ | ---------------------------------
 detach |-d, --detach              |           Run container in background and print container ID env |  -e, --env list           |            Set environment variables
 interactive | -i, --interactive           |         Keep STDIN open even if not attached
-link |    --link list              |        Add link to another container
 name |    --name string             |       Assign a name to the container
 rm |    --rm                       |      Automatically remove the container when it exits tty | -t, --tty                       |     Allocate a pseudo-TTY